-For laser spectroscopy and nonlinear-optical studies the Department of Physics research laboratories are equipped with a wide variety of laser sources producing beams from continuous wave to femtosecond pulses, and with advanced spectroscopic equipment including double spectrometers and photon counting systems.
-Thin film and crystal growth facilities include systems for Pulsed Laser Deposition, Ion-beam Sputtering, Metal-organic Chemical Vapor Deposition, and Sol-gel techniques, hightemperature furnaces and other preparation equipment.
-Materials characterization facilities include a high-resolution x-ray diffractometer specially equipped for thin film studies, Atomic Force/Scanning Tunneling Microscope, multiple wavelength ellipsometer, and an Electron Spin Resonance spectrometer.
-Additional facilities available to researchers through the UPR Materials Characterization Center include Scanning Electron Microscopy, Auger Electron Spectroscopy with depth profiling, Secondary Ion Mass Spectroscopy, and X-ray Photoemission Spectroscopy.
+For laser spectroscopy and nonlinear-optical studies, the Department of Physics research laboratories are equipped with a wide variety of laser sources producing beams from continuous wave to femtosecond pulses, and with advanced spectroscopic equipment including double spectrometers and photon counting systems.
+Thin film and crystal growth facilities include systems for pulsed laser deposition, ion-beam sputtering, metal-organic chemical vapor deposition, and sol-gel techniques, hightemperature furnaces and other preparation equipment.
+Materials characterization facilities include a high-resolution x-ray diffractometer specially equipped for thin film studies, atomic force/scanning tunneling microscope, multiple wavelength ellipsometer, and an electron spin resonance spectrometer.
+Additional facilities available to researchers through the UPR Materials Characterization Center include scanning electron microscopy, auger electron spectroscopy with depth profiling, secondary ion mass spectroscopy, and x-ray photoemission spectroscopy.

-Experimental research in high energy Physics is conducted in close collaboration with Fermilab, in Illinois, and data analysis and transmission facilities to aid this effort are located in the Department.
+Experimental research in high energy Physics is conducted in close collaboration with Fermilab. in Illinois, and data analysis and transmission facilities to aid this effort are located in the Department.
 Research in radioastronomy is performed with the Arecibo radiotelescope.
-A research project in adaptive optics for astronomy is currently being started.
-Distributed computational resources sustaining research are available through several laboratories, at a computers room for use by Department students and faculty, and though communications connections to campus and external facilities.
+A research project in adaptive optics for astronomy Distributed computational is under way. resources sustaining research are available through several laboratories, at a computers room for use by Department students and faculty. and through communications connections to campus and external facilities.
 The Department also has a precision machine shop and electronics shop supporting research activities.
 Additional facilities include an automated 16-inch reflector telescope, and a planetarium with capacity for 60 occupants.